nicoduj/ImageClassification/README.md

-# ImageClassification
-Image Classification tests scripts with Keras and tensorflow
+# Image Classification tests scripts with Keras and tensorflow

 This work was based on the following Keras blog Post : https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html